CONNECTICUT BEHAVIORAL HEALTH PARTNERSHIP (CT BHP) AND EARLY AND PERIOD SCREENING, DIAGNOSIS, AND TREATMENT (EPSDT)

 We list the questions and responses below.

 According to the CT BHP Provider Manual, the partnership offers a number of services.
-Some are covered by the CT BHP (ValueOptions); others are considered “medical benefits,” meaning payment and oversight are the responsibility of DSS or Community Health Network of Connecticut (the ASO for all of HUSKY).
+Some are covered by the CT BHP (ValueOptions); others are considered “medical benefits,” meaning payment and oversight are the responsibility of the Department of Social Services (DSS) or Community Health Network of Connecticut (the administrative services organization (ASO) for all of HUSKY).
 Both sets of services offer the state Medicaid reimbursement when the person receiving them is Medicaid-eligible.

-Table 1 lists those services covered by the that are CT BHP.
+Table 1 lists those services covered by the CT BHP.